DefectDojo/django-DefectDojo/docs/content/en/integrations/social-authentication.md

 ## Login speed-up

-You can bypass the login form if you are only using SSO/Social Auth for logging in by enabling the two environment variables:
+You can bypass the login form if you are only using SSO/Social authentication for login in by enabling these two environment variables:

 ```
 DD_SOCIAL_LOGIN_AUTO_REDIRECT: "true"